isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-04-post-how-the-jurong-bird-park-came-to-be.md

 [^7]: Ministry of Culture, 3 Jan 1971.

 [^8]: New attractions almost every year to whip up visitor interest.
-(1995, February 24).
-The Straits Times, p.
+(1995, February 24). *The Straits Times*, p.
 3. Retrieved from NewspaperSG.

 [^9]: The National Archives, United Kingdom.
 (1970). *FCO 24/901: Request for assistance in obtaining rare birds for Jurong Bird Park, Singapore*.
 Accessed at National Archives of Singapore.
 (Accession no.: FCO 24/901)